ruijzhan/chnroute/README.en.md

 file remove LAN.rsc"
 ```

-#### 2.2 Network Optimization Rule Configuration
+#### 2.2.2 Configuring Traffic Splitting Rules

+In RouterOS, you can set up the following rules to optimize network access:

-In the `PREROUTING` chain, redirect traffic with destinations not in CN to a custom chain, and configure the following rules in the custom chain:
+1. In the `PREROUTING` chain, redirect traffic with destinations not in CN to a custom chain
+2. In the custom chain:

-1. Match traffic with destinations in LAN, directly `RETURN`.
+   - Match traffic with destinations in LAN, directly `RETURN`
-2. Mark routing for remaining traffic based on connection protocol and destination port.
+   - Mark routing for other traffic based on connection protocol and destination port
-3. In the routing table, direct this traffic to the optimized network gateway.
+   - In the routing table, direct marked traffic to the optimized network gateway

+This configuration enables smart routing where domestic traffic connects directly, while international traffic is routed through optimized paths.

-### 3. Optimizing DNS Resolution with gfwlist
+### 2.3 Optimizing DNS Resolution with gfwlist

-[gfwlist](https://github.com/gfwlist/gfwlist) provides a list of specific domains.
-Combined with RouterOS's regex matching capabilities, you can set different DNS servers for specific domains to optimize resolution speed.

-#### 3.1 Configuring Unrestricted DNS Servers
+#### 2.3.1 Configuring Global DNS Variables

-Set a global variable `dnsserver` in RouterOS to specify an unrestricted DNS server (e.g., 8.8.8.8).
-The following script will reset the DNS server on each system startup:
+Set a global variable `dnsserver` in RouterOS to specify an alternative DNS server:

 ```ros
 /system scheduler